 9. Liberty Inn

 The America Pavilion in World Showcase was home to the popular American Adventure which was situated in the main building and those who walked to the left hand side of the attraction could check out a quick service location that served up classic American options.
-Liberty Inn featured an airy dining room with views of the pavilion through large windows, but recently closed to make way for a new experience.
-Regal Eagle Smokehouse: Craft Drafts & Barbecue is set to open in the near future and serve up some delicious new options.
+Liberty Inn featured an airy dining room with views of the pavilion through large windows, but closed to make way for a new experience.
+Regal Eagle Smokehouse: Craft Drafts & Barbecue is now open and serving up some delicious new options.